apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 ### EC Intro

 By default HDFS achieves durability via block replication.
-Usually the replication level is set to 3, resulting in a disk overhead of 200%.
+Usually the replication count is 3, resulting in a storage overhead of 200%.
 Hadoop 3 introduced EC as a better way to achieve durability.
 More info can be found [here](https://hadoop.apache.org/docs/r3.2.0/hadoop-project-dist/hadoop-hdfs/HDFSErasureCoding.html).
 EC behaves much like RAID 5 or 6...for *k* blocks of data, *m* blocks of